 Before submitting a request for authorization, a medical provider is responsible for reviewing the Utilization Review (UR) Guide to determine whether a service requires authorization.

-WSI reviews authorization requests on a claim with a pending or accepted status.
+WSI will review an authorization request on a claim with a pending or accepted status.
 WSI does not review requests on an unfiled claim or a claim with a denied status.
 To obtain a claim number and/or status, access the Claim Lookup application.

 A medical provider may find additional information on prior authorization requirements below.